-A veteran of more than 200 asbestos cases, Perry has developed an in-depth understanding of asbestos law and the important role research plays in the discovery process.
+A veteran of hundreds of asbestos cases, Perry has developed an in-depth understanding of asbestos law and the important role research plays in the discovery process.

 “I enjoy my job.
 I enjoy digging through products and documents from 40 to 50 years ago.
 It’s an opportunity to play historian and detective and to piece together the puzzle that caused our clients’ injuries into the best case possible,” Perry said.

 Under Perry’s direction, the firm has developed extensive resources, including an in-house medical department, a dedicated research department, a nationwide network of medical experts and more.

 “Hiring a law firm with the resources and ability to stand up to these corporations that have endless funds and legions of attorneys to defend them is so important,” Perry said.
 “It keeps families from being overwhelmed and ensures their rights are enforced."

 Perry grew up in Chicago and graduated from Valparaiso University School of Law in 1988.
 After working at Simmons Hanly Conroy for nearly eight years, he became a member of the leadership committee in 2009.

 As a leader in asbestos litigation, Perry has been asked to speak at multiple asbestos litigation conferences including Perrin, PALS and more.
 He has helped the firm grow from less than 10 attorneys to nearly 70 and accept more asbestos cases on an annual basis than any other firm in the country.